leongjs98/claimsy/README.md

 everyone needs to develop in your own branch and ask to merge to main

 ## Development
+`cd` into the correct directory (folder)

+### Backend

+1. Make sure you are using Python 3.12.7

+use `python --version` to check

+2. Make sure you are in your virtual environment

+- Create one if you don't have one

+3. Install Python packages

+   `pip install -r requirements.txt`

+### Frontend
 1. TailwindCSS

    `npm run tailwindcss`